-- No support for H.264 video streaming in Apple mobile (iOS) devices. - Audio: No support for sending audio to the camera through the browser (i.e. through a computer microphone). - Video: Some browser plugins are known to cause problems with live streaming.
-Try uninstalling plugins if the video does not play as it should. - Video: H.265 video streaming is currently not supported in any browser. - Firefox: You might experience issues streaming live video with audio enabled.
-Refresh the stream if it freezes. - Safari (macOS): You might experience issues with H.264 streaming.
-Refresh the stream if it freezes. - AV1 support is limited to certain products. - Depending on your macOS or iOS version, you might encounter additional login prompts when using the web interface on AXIS OS versions earlier than 10.12. - On some Linux systems, you might experience flickering when you use MJPEG.
-To resolve this, turn off hardware acceleration in your browser.
+- Edge: 1-second video delay when streaming H.264 - Safari, Chrome, Firefox: No support for H.264 video streaming in Apple mobile (iOS) devices - Audio: No support for sending audio to the camera through the browser (i.e. through a computer microphone) - Video: Some browser plugins are known to cause problems with live streaming.
+Try uninstalling plugins if the video does not play as it should. - Video: H.265 video streaming is currently not supported in any browser - Because the setting for NSURLSession Websocket can no longer be toggled off in iOS and IpadOS 17.0 and higher, anonymous viewers are required to be able to sign in via a web browser on iOS or IpadOS 17.0 or higher.